“Pain that the world’s dictionaries cannot describe” .. the suffering of Lebanese women in the face of breast cancer

 Breast cancer has overtaken lung cancer and has become the most common type of malignant tumor in the world, according to what the World Health Organization announced last year.
 The world, “and explained that lung cancer has remained the most common over the past two decades, but it has now fallen a step back to second place, ahead of colorectal cancer, which is third on the list.”

-Elbavi noted that obesity is a common risk factor for breast cancer, and is a driver of overall cancer numbers in the direction of increase, and added that as the world population grows and life expectancy increases, there is speculation that cancer will become more common, with numbers reaching about 30 million new cases. annually by 2040, up from 19.3 million in 2020.
+Elbavi noted that obesity is a common risk factor for breast cancer, and is a driver of overall cancer numbers in the direction of increase, and added that as the world population grows and life expectancy increases, there is speculation that cancer will become more common, with numbers reaching regarding 30 million new cases. annually by 2040, up from 19.3 million in 2020.

 This year, the organization confirmed that cancer is a leading cause of death worldwide, and it claimed the lives of 10 million people in 2020, including 685,000 deaths from breast cancer.